Fortify Software

 Fortify Software, later known as Fortify Inc., is a California-based software security vendor, founded in 2003 and acquired by Hewlett-Packard in 2010, Micro Focus in 2017, and OpenText in 2023.

-Fortify offerings included Static application security testing (SAST) and Dynamic application security testing products, as well as products and services that support Software Security Assurance.
+Fortify offerings included static application security testing and dynamic application security testing products, as well as products and services that support software security assurance.
 In 2011, Fortify introduced Fortify OnDemand, a static and dynamic application testing service.

 History

 Fortify Software was founded by Kleiner Perkins in 2003.
 Fortify Inc. was acquired by HP in 2010.

 On September 7, 2016, HPE CEO Meg Whitman announced that the software assets of Hewlett Packard Enterprise, including Fortify, would be merged with Micro Focus to create an independent company of which HP Enterprise shareholders would retain majority ownership.

 Micro Focus CEO Kevin Loosemore called the transaction "entirely consistent with our established acquisition strategy and our focus on efficient management of mature infrastructure products" and indicated that Micro Focus intended to "bring the core earnings margin for the mature assets in the deal - about 80 percent of the total - from 21 percent today to Micro Focus's existing 46 percent level within three years."

 OpenText acquired Micro Focus (including Fortify Software products) in 2023.